lubomir-haralampiev/sandbox-qpid-dispatch/README.md

 This means an application can not declare topics/queues/exchanges over a pure AMQP 1.0 communication.
 Instead the Client/API of the concrete broker must be used.

-In the current example this means that we can't create queues and delivery logic vie the grs/rhea lib!
+In the current example this means that we can't create queues and delivery logic via the grs/rhea lib!
 This must be done either in the Artemis configuration(disadvantage = application logic in the broker) or another client must be used.